lantelyes/uploadr/README.md

 * File list pagination with configurable number of items per page
 * Do more polish and cleanup of the UI
 * More robust error handling for both the client and backend
+* Full folder synchronization with server directory and database, not just new files, deleted ones also
+* Server directory poller do check for new/deleted files